 Remember, “raw” cashews aren’t truly raw anyway.
 The enzymes are long gone.
 So, using a higher temperature to dry them faster is fine, and in fact, recommended for best results.

 Always dry soaked cashews in a 250 °F (121 °C) oven.
-Dehydrators don’t go that high, so I would not use them at all for cashews.
+Dehydrators are for preserving raw food.
+As a result, the temperature doesn’t go that high, so I would not use them at all for cashews.